 Wagner spent much of his life in debt, in 1864 at the age of fifty-one his fortune changed.
 A young King Ludwig II came to the throne and he was a huge fan of Wagner.
 So much so he cleared all Wagner’s debts and he hired someone to dictate Wagner’s autobiography!

-His masterpieces came in his later work, however, between 1843 and 1850 he wrote what became known as his Romantic operas; The Flying Dutchman, Tannhäuser and Lohengrin.
+His masterpieces came in his later work, however, between 1843 and 1850 he wrote what became known as his Romantic operas; The Flying Dutchman, Tannhäuser, and Lohengrin.

 One of his most famous pieces is ‘The Ride of the Valkyries‘ which maintains its popularity from the film ‘Apocalypse Now’ was part of the second opera in Wagner’s famous ‘Der Ring des Nibelungen’ (The Ring or Ring Cycle).
 Four operas made up The Ring; Das Rheingold, Die Walküre (The Valkyrie), Siegfried and Götterdämmerung (Twilight of the gods).

-Wagner died in 1883 aged sixty nine of a heart attack …. possibly after an argument with Cosima over another woman!
+Wagner died in 1883 aged sixty-nine of a heart attack …. possibly after an argument with Cosima over another woman!

 After his death, his wife Cosima attempted to get a hold of all copies of Wagner’s autobiography and destroy them due to his flippant and slanderous comments against his fellow composers!

-Musical Downloads & Further Reading
+Wagner Sheet Music Downloads and Further Reading